HAIGHGG/DevjobsWebApp/README.md

 ### ToDo

-- Media querries for joboffer page for tablets and desktops
-- Modal for filter on mobile
+- Functionality for modal for filter on mobile